Vogtle Electric Generating Plant: Loss of power incident

 A loss of electrical power in the plant occurred on March 20, 1990.

 At 9:20 a.m., a truck carrying fuel and lubricants in the plant's 230 kV switchyard backed into a support column for the feeder line supplying power to the Unit 1-A reserve auxiliary transformer (RAT).
 At the time, the 1-B RAT was de-energized for maintenance and RAT 1-A was powering both trains of emergency electrical power.
 The non-emergency electrical trains were being powered by back-feeding from the switchyard through the main step-up transformer to the 1-A and 1-B unit auxiliary transformers (UAT).
-Additionally, emergency diesel generator (EDG) 1-B was out of service for planned maintenance.
+Emergency diesel generator (EDG) 1-B was out of service for planned maintenance.

 After the power loss, EDG 1-A failed to start due to a protective safety trip.
 The resulting loss of electrical power in the plant's "vital circuits" shut down the residual heat removal (RHR) pump that was cooling the core of Unit 1 (which was nearing the end of a refueling outage) and prevented the backup RHR from activating.
 Even though Unit 1 was offline at the time, residual heat from the natural decay of the radioactive fuel must be removed to prevent a dangerous rise in core temperature.
 While the non-safety power was not interrupted, there was no physical connection between the vital and non-vital electrical trains, preventing the vital trains from receiving power from the unaffected path through the UATs.

 At 9:40 a.m., the plant operators declared a site area emergency (SAE) per existing procedures which called for an SAE whenever "vital" power is lost for more than 15 minutes.
 At 9:56 a.m., after trying multiple times to start the 1-A EDG normally, plant operators performed an emergency startup of the EDG by activating the generator's emergency start "break-glass" which bypassed most of the EDG's safeties and forced it to start.
 The startup was successful.

 RHR-A was then started using power from EDG-A. With core cooling restored, the SAE was downgraded to an alert at 10:15 a.m.
 At 11:40 a.m., crews energized RAT 1-B which had been shut down for maintenance, restoring power to the "B" safety electrical train.
 At 12:57 p.m., the "A" safety train was switched from the EDG to RAT 1-B and the EDG was shut down.
 With both trains receiving offsite power, the alert was terminated at 1:47 p.m.